 3. Use GPS and telematics

 The most crucial part of the delivery process is monitoring and measuring.
 You should track every single parcel that leaves your warehouse, and know where it is at all times.
 If there are any problems, you can spot exactly where the last check in was.
-It’s also worth fitting GPS trackers and telematics to the delivery trucks themselves.
+Even using expert freight management solutions offers you real-time shipment tracking and regular status updates, which can be very helpful.
 By doing that, you can monitor their performance.
 How fast are the deliveries?
 Could they be even faster or more reliable?

 4. Keep customers updated